 Jobs with the Kentucky State Police

-Prospective KSP sworn officer troopers must be in good shape physically and mentally, with a basic education including 60 college credits or an associate’s degree from an accredited university or college.
-An alternative to this education requirement may be substituted by a high school diploma with either two years of active military service or two years of experience as a law enforcement officer.
+Prospective KSP troopers must be in good shape physically and mentally and must have a basic education that includes 60 college credits or an associate’s degree from an accredited university or college.
+An alternative to this education requirement may be substituted by a high school diploma, along with either two years of active military service or two years of experience as a law enforcement officer.

 Jobs with County Sheriff’s Departments in Kentucky

-Jefferson County: Jefferson County’s sheriff’s department merged with the Louisville Police Department in 2003.
+The Jefferson County’s Sheriff’s Office merged with the Louisville Police Department in 2003.
 Since then the sheriff’s department has been responsible for prosecution assistance, court services, the serving of official papers, and outreach in local schools.
-Prerequisites for employment include passing a polygraph, drug, and psychological evaluation.
+Prerequisites for employment include passing polygraph, drug, and psychological evaluations.

-Fayette County: In 1973 the county patrol merged with the Lexington Police Department.
-Today the Fayette County Sheriff’s Department is responsible for court services and tax collection.
-The department has a renowned inmate labor program which has to-date removed over 4000 graffiti images and cleaned up more than 20 local public parks.
-Potential candidates for employment must possess and have knowledge of the Peace Officer Professional Standards.
+The Fayette County Sheriff’s Office merged with the Lexington Police Department about 45 years ago.
+Today, the department is responsible for court services and tax collection and has a renowned inmate labor program that has beautified the county’s parks.
+Potential candidates for employment must have knowledge of and meet the Peace Officer Professional Standards.

 Municipal Law Enforcement Agencies: Police Jobs in Kentucky